Chatbot for education: How Online School Made $145k with chatbots

 Chatbots brought about $16k in March and April

-We will look at chatbots in three areas: Nutritionology, Psychology, and Interior Design.
+We will look at the best chatbots for education in three areas: Nutritionology, Psychology, and Interior Design.
 The bots were set up on landing and preliminary listings pages according to the scenarios described above.

 $11 533 in revenue with a chatbot on the “Integrative Nutrition” course page